 Ana Dau continues with us as art teacher for this year, teaching Kindergarten Art.
 She received her B.A. in Liberal Arts with an emphasis on Classical Studies from the University of Idaho.
 She has had several years instruction in drawing and painting and enjoys studying art history and theory in her spare time.
 She has extensive experience teaching dance and theater arts at both the elementary and secondary levels.
 Ana is a stay at home mother with three students at Paideia and one more waiting in the wings.

-Sarah feels honored to be returning to Paideia to teach Art to 5-11th grade.
+Sarah feels honored to be returning to Paideia to teach art to 5th-11th grade.
 She is originally from Southern California.
 She studied fine arts at California State University of Fullerton and graduated with her Bachelor of Fine Arts in Drawing and Painting and gained Teaching Credential in Art Education.
-She has previously taught Art in various settings.
+She has previously taught art in various settings.
 Sarah and her family moved to Oregon in 2011.
 She is the wife of a pastor and a mother of two students who currently attend Paideia.
 Sarah loves spending time with her family at the beach or going on adventures.

-Imelda continues with us this year at Paideia teaching music.
-She was born and raised in Portland, Oregon and has led various singing groups over the years.
+Imelda was born and raised in Portland, Oregon and has led various singing groups over the years.
 Before ten years of homeschooling her children she worked at Spring Mountain Elementary and Sunrise Middle School.
 She and her husband Ovi enjoy farm life at their Damascus homestead, along with their five children, all of whom attend Paideia.
+This year she will be teaching 5th-11th grade music at Paideia.

 Maria just graduated from Clackamas Community College with an Associates Degree in Music, and she is thrilled to be starting her first year with Paideia teaching K-4th grade music.
 Paideia’s music curriculum is exactly what she wishes every child could be taught.
 After two years of intensive training in music, she is looking forward to sharing the joy of singing as an act of worship.
 When not teaching or writing lesson plans, Maria loves reading, singing and playing the piano, and taking long runs.